rackerlabs/docs-portal-onboarding-guide/docs/administrative/access_permissions_users.rst

 Manage users
 ~~~~~~~~~~~~~~

-Selecting a user displays standard information outlined in the :ref:`manage your users<user_settings>` section
+Selecting a user displays standard information outlined in the :ref:`manage your users<user_settings>` section,
-as well as options specific to the account switcher feature.
+as well as options specific to the Account Switcher feature.

-- Dropdown menu to switch between linked accounts.
+- Use the drop-down menu to switch between linked accounts.

-- Toggle to give user permission to create new AWS accounts.
+- Toggle to give a user permission to create new AWS accounts.

    .. note::

-      This option is only available for the principal account.
+      This option is available for only the principal account.

 .. image:: /_static/img/acct_single_users.png
     :alt: **account switcher**